huseyinkervan/aiops/README.md

 ![GitHub Logo](/images/localhost.png)

+Also, MySQL is reachable at localhost port 3306

 All resources will be deleted if you hit **CTRL+C** except persistent volume and persistent volume claim that stores MySQL data.

 After the first installation, there is no need to run ./installation.sh, but it does not affect your environment if you run ./installation.sh again.